|Opioid atlas single map||Opioid atlas double map||PHO analysis||Consumer summary (70KB, PDF)|

-- What is the extent of polypharmacy in older patients who are using opioids?
+- What is the extent of polypharmacy in older people who are using opioids?

-- How does the falls rate of older people in your DHB who are using opioids compare with the rate in those who are not?
+- How does the falls rate of older people in your DHB who are using opioids compare with the rate of those who are not?

 - What regular pain management medicines are used by older people who have had a fall?